SACE | Southern Alliance for Clean Energy

 Why is this Work in the Southeast so Important?

-The Southeastern United States is home to some of the nations’ largest utilities – Duke Energy, Southern Company, and the Tennessee Valley Authority (TVA) provide electricity to millions of customers throughout our region, and their coal-fired generating units were responsible for over 250 million tons of carbon dioxide emissions in 2011.
+The Southeastern United States is home to some of te nations’ largest utilities – Duke Energy, Southern Company, and the Tennessee Valley Authority (TVA) provide electricity to millions of customers throughout our region, and their coal-fired generating units were responsible for over 250 million tons of carbon dioxide emissions in 2011.
 But our region (and our country) is not destined to remain dependent on dirty, dangerous energy sources.
 The Southeastern United States shows tremendous promise for renewable energy generation.
 Recent developments indicate slow but steady movement toward realizing this potential, but our advocacy remains critical to build on current momentum and create a clean energy economy in the Southeast.
 Unfortunately, many consumers and decision makers in our region have only a limited understanding of the direct implications that energy choices have on health and safety, or of the vast opportunities offered by clean, renewable energy like solar and wind.
 The South has been slower to adopt renewable energy technologies than many other parts of the country, thus prolonging our dependence on high-risk energy sources.
 And powerful utilities continue to pursue proposals for new and expanded coal and nuclear power plants, which will perpetuate the energy sector’s burdens on our Southern communities.
 As a result, dirty, dangerous power plants continue to have an enormous negative impact on our region in terms of air and water quality, health impacts like asthma, and taxpayer and consumer expenses, despite the potential for a clean energy economy in the South.

-How can I make a Donation?
+How can I make a Donation and become a Member?

 It’s easy to donate online, just click here and follow easy instructions.
 If you’d prefer to donate by phone, please call 828-254-6776.